chadlung/mesos-compose/README.md

 ```
 $ sudo nano /etc/hosts
 ```

+**Note:** The Docker host IP can change so you may need to change this as needed.

 Add the following line (adjust to the IP on your machine based on the DOCKER_HOST)